aodhanlutetiae/dj/sheets.md

 ![pic four](/images/walkthroughs/wt4.png)

 <br />
-If you select all the cells in Column C ('Number of single use plastic bags issued') that have numbers, there will be numerical calculations in the bottom right and not simply a count of the number of cells.
+If you select all the cells in Column C ('Number of single-use plastic bags issued') that have numbers, there will be numerical calculations in the bottom right and not simply a count of the number of cells.

 <br />
 ![pic five](/images/walkthroughs/wt5.png)